7 Ways to Cope with Anxiety

 If your anxiety tells you lies like “I’m never good enough” “If I don’t do this, then that must mean I’m a failure” or “I’m going crazy” then fight back.
 One way is to write down truths that oppose the lies your anxiety tells you.
 If you struggle to find positive truths about yourself, then ask people who you know and trust.
 You can write them down on a note in your phone or keep them on a notecard in your back pocket.
 Regardless, keep them somewhere close by and pull them out when you need them the most.

-7. If Stuck, Find a Professional
+7. Find a Professional

 Anxiety is not easy to manage, but these tips can help.
 If you want to keep these ideas close by, you can print this post and put it on the fridge, in your car or somewhere at work.
 Keeping this around can provide insight into when your anxiety tends to surface.
 The first step to managing your anxiety is realizing when you are being controlled by it.